 Tesla is among the most widely recognized and sought-after electric car models.
-In 2022, the Tesla Model 3, is still the world’s most popular electric car.
 The company hopes to push the world forward to more sustainable practices by offering electric cars that do not sacrifice the efficiency and quality of gas-powered vehicles.
 However, while the sustainable intention is noble, some Tesla users have reported a variety of malfunctions associated with the electric car brand.
 All car manufacturers, whether electric or gas, should prioritize the safety of the consumer first and foremost.
 If a defective Tesla harmed you, speak with one of our trusted attorneys here at The Lake Law Firm to learn more about how a Tesla lawsuit can help you.

-Famous business tycoon and investor, Elon Musk, is most notably tied to Tesla.
-Although, a group of Silicon Valley engineers originally incorporated Tesla in 2003.
-Musk served as an early angel investor and spearheaded the company’s mission goal to provide affordable electric cars.
+The famous business tycoon and investor, Elon Musk, is most notably tied to Tesla.
+Although a group of Silicon Valley engineers originally incorporated Tesla in 2003, Musk served as an early angel investor and spearheaded the company’s mission goal to provide affordable electric cars.
 In 2008, Tesla revealed its first electric car model, the Roadster.
-After avoiding bankruptcy and going public, the company eventually introduced its first mass model car, the Model 3, in 2017.
-Along the way, Tesla introduced features such as the innovative Autopilot and the wall mount electric charging port in 2015.
+After avoiding bankruptcy and going public, the company eventually introduced its first mass-model car, the Model 3, in 2017.
+Along the way, Tesla introduced features such as the innovative Autopilot and the wall-mount electric charging port in 2015.
 With its Autopilot feature, Musk hoped to make the self-driving technology “10 times safer” than manual driving.

 Explosions in Tesla cars have killed several passengers and drivers in the United States and abroad.
 Lithium-ion batteries have an increased risk of explosion.
 A high-speed crash may shock the lithium-ion battery and result in an explosion.
 One accident in 2017 caused the Tesla Model S to immediately explode upon impact.
 Tesla vehicles have also exploded or caught fire while charging idly with no preceding shock due to overcharging or overheating of the lithium-ion battery cells.
 These fires can last longer and prove more destructive than regular fires.